Research

 Fiscal Policy with Limited-Time Commitment (with Andrea Lanteri)

-[2020, The Economic Journal. paper, appendix, codes, published version]
+[2020, The Economic Journal. paper, appendix, codes, published version and replication pack]

 Summary: We propose a theory of optimal fiscal policy with “Limited-Time Commitment” (LTC), where successive governments have commitment only over finite, overlapping horizons.
 Key results in the Full Commitment (FC) literature can often be sustained with a single period of commitment.
 In a model where LTC fails to implement the FC policy, one year (three years) of commitment recovers 1/3 (2/3) of the welfare losses relative to No Commitment.